w3f/polkadot-wiki-old/docs/polkadot/learn/parachains.md

 Rob Habermeier, a co-founder of Polkadot, [described parachains in the following way](https://medium.com/polkadot-network/polkadot-the-parachain-3808040a769a):

 > A parachain (parallelizable chain) is a simpler form of blockchain, which attaches to the security provided by a ‘relay chain’ rather than providing its own.
-The relay chain provides security to attached parachains, but also provides a guarantee of secure messagel-passing between them.
+The relay chain provides security to attached parachains, but also provides a guarantee of secure message-passing between them.

 The Polkadot architecture allows for the state transitions performed on the parachain to be specified as a WASM executable.
 Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) by validators before the state transition can take place.